GuillermoMaresGalindo/Portafolio-Projects-Guillermo-Mares-Galindo/README.md

+Do you see a lot of folders? 🤯 Try the VS Code Visualizer in GitHub.
+Just press the `.` key on your keyboard.
 This repository contains a collection of data science projects developed using diferents technologies.
 Each project demonstrates a different aspect of my skills, ranging from data analysis and machine learning to API integration.

 # Contact